sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 `dzil new sayhi -p command`

-This tells `dzil` to set up a new module with the distribution name `sayhi`.
-The `-p command` option tells it to use our `command` blueprint, the one we just wrote, to generate our new work area.
+This tells `dzil` to set up a new module work area with the distribution name "sayhi".
+The `-p command` option tells it to use our `command` blueprint, the one we just created, to generate our new work area.

 With any luck, you'll see the `sayhi` work area set up in your directory and no errors.
 If not, take a close look at any errors `Dist::Zilla` generated and